 The Czech Republic is world-renowned for its Christmas markets, which are put up at the beginning of December and stick around until New Year’s Eve, and you’ll find examples all over the city during this time.
 However, the best of the bunch is the one in Old Town Square.
 Officially opened by St. Nicholas on December 5th, when he separates the naughty children from the nice, it’s best on the evening of December 24th, when thousands of revellers pack the square for a candlelit midnight mass.
 But before this, it’s the perfect place to pick up local handicrafts, sweet treats and warming cups of mulled wine – and even still-wriggling carps if you want to join the Czechs for a very traditional Xmas feast.

 The Water Way

 There are plenty of cracking castles close to the capital, including the very nearby Karlstejn (which is definitely worth a visit)… but the Czech Republic’s finest fortifications are to be found a little further away in South Bohemia.
-That’s because the area borders both Germany and the former Austro-Hungarian Empire, so it was a strategically-important position that needed to be defended.
+That’s because the area borders both Germany and the former Austro-Hungarian Empire, so it was a strategically important position that needed to be defended.
 And most castle-connoisseurs agree that the finest South Bohemian fortification is Krumlov Castle.
-Second in size only to Prague Castle, this place comes complete with a tower, a dungeon and a moat, and sits high above the medieval fairytale town of Český Krumlov – just a few hour’s journey from the capital.
+Second in size only to Prague Castle, this place comes complete with a tower, a dungeon and a moat and sits high above the medieval fairytale town of Český Krumlov – just a few hour’s journeys from the capital.